 The Ryan White HIV/AIDS Program

-First authorized in 1990 as the Ryan White Comprehensive AIDS Resources Emergency (CARE) Act, the program provides both primary care and essential support services to HIV-positive individuals by working with cities, states, and community-based organizations.
-Ryan White estimates its services reach approximately 52% of all individuals diagnosed with HIV living in the United States.
+First authorized in 1990 as the Ryan White Comprehensive AIDS Resources Emergency (CARE) Act, the RWHAP provides both primary care and essential support services to HIV-positive individuals by working with cities, states, and community-based organizations.
 The program is administered by the Health Resources and Services Administration.

-Funding from Ryan White primarily goes to supporting primary care and essential support services, but it also supports technical assistance, clinical training, the development of innovative models of care, as well as access to HIV medication.
+Funding from the RWHAP goes to primary care and essential support services, but it also supports technical assistance, clinical training, the development of innovative models of care, and access to HIV medication.

-Ryan White provides a significant portion of funding for many rural programs, including community organizations and health departments.
+The RWHAP provides a significant portion of funding for many rural programs, including community organizations and health departments.
 All states and territories receive funds through Part B (Grants to States & Territories).
 In addition, supplementary Part B grants and Part C (Early Intervention Services and Capacity Development) grants are frequently awarded to rural states and communities.
 However, other parts of the program can also provide meaningful support for people living with HIV in rural areas.
-The Ryan White program includes:
+The RWHAP includes:

 Part A provides grant funding for medical and support services to population centers and some surrounding rural areas most impacted by the HIV/AIDS epidemic.
 These funds can be used to provide a variety of services, some of which include: